Virtual-Labs/merge-sort/src/pedagogy/05-defining-learning-outcomes.md

-# Process Step 5: Define Learning Outcomes
-## Questionnaire

-     - Question 1 :: What does the student accomplish at the end of the experiment?
 ## Guidance
-    Learning outcomes are driven by the objectives set for the experiment, since the objectives also includes observable characteristics.
+   Learning outcomes are driven by the objectives set for the
+    experiment, since the objectives also includes observable characteristics.
 However, there are a few common outcomes that are always checked.

    1. Were the steps correctly executed?

    2. Was the outcome correct?

    3. Were '/what if/' scenarios performed correctly?

    4. Did the student comprehend the content?

    5. Is the student's speed of performing the experiment acceptable?

    6. Is the student motivated to do more?

    7. Can the student apply the procedure for new set of data?

    8. Are the concepts of the student in order?

 ## Question and Answers
-   - Question 1 :: What does the student accomplish at the end of the experiment?
+   **Question 1** : What does the student accomplish at the end of the
+                   experiment?

-   - Answer 1 :: Student is able to recall the concept of merge sort (as evidenced by their response to post-test questions).
+   **Answer 1** : Student is able to recall the concept of merge
+        sort (as evidenced by their response to post-test questions).
 The student is also able to sort any unsorted array using merge sort, and apply merge sort to any unordered